yigitcukuren/mago/docs/tools/linter/integrations.md

 ## Available integrations

 Mago is built with the broader PHP ecosystem in mind and includes support for a wide range of tools.
-Currently, the linter has rules dedicated to:
-- Laravel
-- PHPUnit
-- PSL
-- Symfony

-## Future integrations

-The following integrations are planned for future releases:

 ### Frameworks